PixelWolfe/redux-feedback/README.md

 #### Personal Goals

   - My main goals with this project was to solidify my understanding of redux and the usage of reducers with react, and experiment with some of the more advanced material-ui components like steppers.
-Other goals was the contined practice of the react-router-dom library.
+Other goals was the continued practice of the react-router-dom library.

 ### Screen Shots / Gifs